Linda Lausell Bryant

 Areas of Expertise: Nonprofit management and leadership for social work professionals; macro social work practice for systems change; child welfare and youth development; college-going among foster care youth; teen pregnancy prevention and development of parenting competencies in teen parents; conflict resolution and mediation; clinical practice with Latino youth and families; diversity and inclusion

-Linda Lausell Bryant is a Master Teacher, Clinical Associate Professor, and the Katherine and Howard Aibel Executive-in-Residence at NYU Silver.
+Linda Lausell Bryant is a Clinical Associate Professor, Director of the DSW Program in Clinical Social Work, Master Teacher, and the Katherine and Howard Aibel Executive-in-Residence at NYU Silver.
 Dr. Lausell Bryant’s professional interests focus on research and practice issues related to developing the leadership capacities of social workers and other human services professionals; the intersection of race, ethnicity, and social justice; models for developing parenting skills among teen parents; the use of self in management and leadership roles; and the role of spirituality in mental health and adolescent development.

 Dr. Lausell Bryant’s career spans 34 years in youth services in both the private and public sectors.
 She introduced the Adaptive Leadership framework into the graduate social work curriculum at NYU Silver, including the launch of an Adaptive Leadership Fellowship program and new graduate and doctoral level courses grounded in the framework.
 For nine years, she served as the Executive Director of Inwood House, a nonprofit youth agency focused on improving outcomes for young mothers in the child welfare and juvenile justice systems.
 Her work in government includes serving as associate commissioner for the Office of Youth Development at the New York City Administration for Children’s Services.
 She was appointed by former New York City Mayor Michael Bloomberg to the New York City Panel for Education Policy.
 At Inwood House, she convened a Citywide Dialogue on Teen Pregnancy, which featured stakeholders from government child welfare, health, education, and poverty agencies, as well as research, philanthropy, policy, and service providing agencies.
 She has used her extensive knowledge of youth development to launch program initiatives in the violence prevention, reproductive health, child welfare, and after school arenas.